chevah/geck/docs/styleguide/css.rst

   No CSS style should be defined on them.

   No JS application functionality should be associated with them, other than the testing code.

+  The testing code should use only CSS selectors defined based on these test CSS classed.
+  No other class or tag name should be used.

 BEM Notation